Aulani Ka Wa’a Luau Review: Kid Friendly, but Surprisingly also the “Nicest” Luau on Oahu

 Food & Drinks

 We made it back just in time to head up to the buffet (our table was one of the first to go up).
 Keep in mind that I attended this luau BEFORE COVID when it was still a buffet (check before you book to see if it’s still served Bento style or if it’s back to a buffet).
 The food at this luau was DELICIOUS.
 While they have a lot of traditional luau staples, they also have some more upscale options like prime rib.
-And I have to say, the flavors of the food tasted a lot better to my unsophisticated palette than other luaus I’ve been to where the food was more “traditional.”
+And I have to say, the flavors of the food tasted a lot better to my unsophisticated palate than other luaus I’ve been to where the food was more “traditional.”

 For example…to the standard American taste buds, traditional Hawaiian food can taste kind of bland.
 A lot of luaus have a taro dish (I like to call it the purple mashed potatoes) and I’m not going to lie, it’s usually pretty bland (that’s how it’s traditionally prepared).
 But the Aulani version was dynamite and I’m going to assume that’s because it was loaded with butter, cream, and a little sugar.
 So it’s not that the food is necessarily more authentic, but they cater to their audience.

 This luau also featured a separate kid friendly buffet with mac and cheese, pasta with red sauce, chicken tenders, and Moana cupcakes.
-While I’m sure this buffet was designed with kids in mind, there were more than a few adults (myself included!) who found the mac and cheese and chicken tenders too tempting to pass up!
+While I’m sure this buffet was designed with kids in mind, there were more than a few adults (myself included!) who found the mac and cheese and chicken tenders too tempting to pass up! ***They’re currently offering kid friendly bento boxes instead of a kid specific buffet.
+Kids are still welcome to try things off the buffet and I’m betting adults are welcome to snag a box (or ask your server if you’d like something specific from the box served on a plate).

 Overall, I would say Ka Wa’a had the best tasting food of any luau I’ve been to, although not necessarily the most traditional.
 Don’t get me wrong, most of the traditional luau foods were there (kalua pork, teriyaki chicken, fish, taro mashed potatoes, poke and seafood salads, etc.), but the flavors just seemed a little richer and more pleasing than at other places.